2023 Grant Focuses and Deadlines

 Education and Health & Human Services

-Education: This grant cycle is open and we are accepting LOIs.
-Deadline to receive LOIs is June 7th, 2023.
+Education: This grant cycle is closed.
+Deadline to receive LOIs is June 12th, 2023.

 Health & Human Services: By invitation only, the Foundation made two-year commitments to grantees in 2022.
-No unsolicited applications will be considered in 2023.
+No new applications will be considered in 2023.

 Health & Human Services: By invitation only, the Foundation made two-year commitments to grantees in 2022.
-No unsolicited applications will be considered in 2023.
+No new applications will be considered in 2023.

-Education Focus: Deadline to receive LOIs is end of day June 7th, 2023.
-This grant cycle is open and we are accepting LOIs.
+Education Focus: Deadline to receive LOIs is end of day June 12th, 2023.
+This grant cycle is closed.

 The Foundation intends to award grants for paid internships at nonprofits for college undergraduate and/or graduate students (grants distributed in calendar year 2023 may be utilized for calendar year 2024 internships as needed).
 These internships must provide an above minimum wage stipend.
 The internship experience should include enrichment opportunities which should include skill building, visibility into nonprofit management, peer networking, professional seminars, capstone project/report, etc. Priority will be given to internships that recruit using a DEI lens.
 Average size grants in this area of focus are $8,000-$12,000 per internship.
 You are welcome to request funding for more than one internship in an application if you have previously received funding from the Foundation.
 Please note that grant recipients who received awards from us in this focus area each year for the last 3 consecutive years (2020, 2021, 2022) are not eligible for a grant in 2023.
 You will be eligible to reapply in 2024.